framesurge/perseus/docs/next/en-US/fundamentals/debugging.md

 ## Engine-side logging

 However, if you try to, say, call `dbg!()` in your build-time logic, you might discover that you get absolutely zilch output in the console unless the whole process fails.
-This is because Perseus takes the conservative route, and only prints the output of its undelrying calls to `cargo` if the build process fails.
+This is because Perseus takes the conservative route, and only prints the output of its underlying calls to `cargo` if the build process fails.
 This can make subtle logic errors very difficult to debug, so Perseus provides the `snoop` commands to help you.
 There are three:

 - `perseus snoop build` will run the build process directly, with no frills, allowing you to see all the output of your own code (Perseus performs no logging)
 - `perseus snoop wasm-build` will run the Wasm build process, which is just compiling your code to Wasm (you probably won't use this unless you're having Wasm-specific compiler errors)